jmicmoore/react-redux-simple-bootstrap/README.md

 ## Step 7 - Adding Hotloading

 WARNING!
 This topic gets rather involved and may require alot of coffee and reading if you really want to understand it, but delivers awesome results!
+This was done following Gearon's "Getting Started" article (linked below) with a few updates (since the article is a bit dated.)

 1. Install Webpack Hot Middleware and Webpack Dev Middleware
     * From command line